 What is SNAP?

 We are hiring!
-Applications for SNAP 2021-22 open July 1st!
+Applications for 2022 Half-Term SNAP positions now open!
 Click “Join SNAP – Apply Now” for application instructions.

 Outreach & Education

 Watershed education with local school groups and community members through field trips, citizen science, tabling, and special events.

 Water quality monitoring, restoration project monitoring, habitat assessments, and ecological surveys.

 Meadow and stream assessment, habitat restoration and mitigation projects, management of invasive species, native plants, and trail building.

 Building and maintaining a community of volunteers for watershed steward programs, special events, river clean-ups, and restoration days.